 Renamed in honor of the Col. Duckett’s son, Oden Bowie, what was then only a town was rechartered in 1880.
 Having been subdivided early on into approximately 500 residential lots, the town would soon become a larger stop in the early 1900s when the Pennsylvania Railroad bought the Baltimore & Potomac RR and its rail line to Washington, D.C.
 As one of the largest cities in the state, Bowie now has nearly 20,000 households representing a mix of racial and ethnic backgrounds.

 With more than 50,000 residents and many additional people traveling through, doing business and carrying on various types of commerce, it’s not surprising that Bowie has its share of traffic-related accidents and associated personal injury claims.
-As Maryland automobile and trucking-related accident attorneys, Lebowitz & Mzhen, LLC, represents victims of car, commercial truck, city bus and motorcycle collisions who have been seriously hurt as a result of another person’s negligent actions.
+As Maryland automobile and trucking-related accident attorneys, Lebowitz & Mzhen Personal Injury Lawyers, represents victims of car, commercial truck, city bus and motorcycle collisions who have been seriously hurt as a result of another person’s negligent actions.

 Injured parties may file personal injury lawsuits in local courthouses, such as that located at 14735 Main Street in Upper Marlboro.
 Serving individuals in Prince George’s County, Maryland, these district and circuit courts are the venue for a variety of criminal, civil and appeals cases, such as automobile injury lawsuits, medical malpractice claims, divorce hearings and other family law cases.
 With such a diverse population, Bowie has been the site of numerous motorcycle injury accidents over the years.